 - Fédération des professionnelles et professionnels de l'éducation du Québec

-In view of the strong growth in social needs and the government's health care priorities, the number of psychologists should increase sharply over the next few years.
+The number of psychologists should increase significantly over the next few years.

 This occupation appears to be attracting more candidates than there are openings. who do not go on to obtain a Master's in psychology.
 The placement rate in related employment of graduates with a Bachelor's in psychology going straight onto the labour market is very low (less than half).
 However, the placement rate in related employment of graduates with Master's degree or with a PhD in psychology is very good, and their unemployment rate is low.